wellspringcp/wellspring/01-principles/01-principles-apologia.md

 Notice that it says that rights and private property law go hand in hand.
 It does not say that rights and "responsibilities" go hand in hand.
 The individual is only required at his/her own peril to ensure that their activities do not interfere with the exercise of the capabilities of others - this is a negative injunction.
 The individual is not beholden to any positive obligations to any other individual, except those obligations which s/he takes on voluntarily in contract.
 The individual is an end unto himself and not the means to any other individual or group's ends.

+Man is not a social animal but a contractual animal.

 ### Definition of Private Property

-`WS` recognizes and respects the sovereignty of the individual with exceptions applied for contagions/biohazards and war readiness.
+`WS` recognizes and respects the sovereignty of the individual with exceptions applied for individuals with cognitive and physical disabilities, communicalble contagions/biohazards, the keeping of records for common law plaintiffs, the display of warnings and cautions, and war readiness.

-Contagions do not respect private property and do not limit their deleterious effects only to those actors who volitionally put themselves at risk.
-In order to enforce non-interference, controls on the behaviours of infected/contagious entities may be required.
-Biohazard may materials into the same category, though not as frequently as contagions because contagions actively seek to propagate themselves, independent of whether or not their host intends to assist them in propagation.

-In the same way, the preparation for war readiness may require the government to purchase assets, geographical locations etc whose control is essential.

 On laws which require the maintenance of logs and records which are of interest to common law plaintiffs, the aim here is to encourage papertrails at those entities which sit between parties as a witness or service provider in order to act as a disincentive against violations of private property law.
 Such papertrails may be mandated by the legislature for such things as telecomms companies being required to maintain X years of text message backlog or call logs; or mail (both physical and electronic) service providers being required to preserve X years of logs.